 Morgan’s Instagram is a ray of sunshine!
-Not many use brand colours well or consistently, but Morgan nails it with her cheery orange.
-And once you dig in beyond the pretty graphics and imagery, you’ll find engaging and thought-provoking captions.
+Not many use brand colors well or consistently, but Morgan nails it with her cheery orange.
+And once you dig in beyond the pretty graphics and imagery, you’ll find engaging and thought-provoking captions on her posts.

-Iyanla is a life coach, television personality (you might recognise her from Iyanla, Fix My Life), speaker, and best-selling author.
-Her use of audio snippets from her app is a brilliant touch, in not only promoting the app, but also in adding authenticity.
+Looking for black women life coaches promoting a positive lifestyle?
+Stop the scroll!
+Iyanla is a life coach, television personality (you might recognize her from Iyanla, Fix My Life), speaker, and best-selling author.
+Her use of audio snippets from her app is a brilliant touch in promoting the app and adding authenticity.
 She has an incredible and reassuring voice that gives you all the right feels.
 Seriously, go to her profile and have a listen!

-Lisa Nichols was featured in the famous self-help book, ‘The Secret’.
+Lisa Nichols was featured in the famous self-help book, ‘The Secret,’ and is one of the Mindvalley authors.
 As a best-selling author in her own right, she has amassed a huge following.
 Her Instagram feed is a mix of graphics, videos, and private and professional images.
-She writes thought provoking captions and consistently takes the time to reply back to those who leave a comment.
+She writes thought-provoking captions and consistently takes the time to reply back to those who leave a comment.
 Her profile is motivational and personable – the perfect mix.

 Yasmine is all about self-healing.
 Her Instagram approach is predominantly words of encouragement, where she asks her audience to “Say it with me.”
 And though simple, that little added touch makes her audience feel a little less alone.
-It’s a strategy that has worked well for her – each post earns her engagement in the thousands.
+It’s a strategy that has worked well for her as a wellness coach – each post earns her engagement in the thousands.

 Joc is a life coach for Black millennial women.
 Her goal is to break down the fiercely independent “strong black woman” stigma and create a community.
-Her Instagram is inspirational, with a great mix of content with in-depth captions.
-Her Sip N Chat live broadcasts on IGTV, that she started in 2020, are a genius way to fight the isolation so many are experiencing in the face of COVID-19 restrictions.
+Her Instagram is inspirational with a great mix of content that empowers women and in-depth captions.
+Her Sip N Chat live broadcasts on IGTV which she started in 2020 were a genius way to fight the isolation so many were experiencing in the face of COVID-19 restrictions.

 Rosetta Thurman has been a life and business coach for over a decade.
 She writes engaging captions that are essentially mini blog posts.
 We tip our hat to her ability to end her posts with relevant calls to action.

 You can see the day Mars stepped up her Instagram game.
-By the summer of 2020, she started getting consistent engagement, and we’re confident she’ll continue to be a rising star in 2021 and beyond.
-Her feed not only looks great, it also makes you feel great too.
+By the summer of 2020, she started getting consistent engagement and has been a rising star ever since.
+Her feed not only looks great, but it also makes you feel great too.

 Yolanda is bold and so is her feed.
-This woman has style, and we honestly love how she shows up in her brand colours.
-From her wardrobe to the colour of her lips, she personifies her bold brand.
+This woman has style, and we honestly love how she shows up in her brand colors.
+From her wardrobe to the color of her lips, she personifies her bold brand.
 She also strives to deliver great life coaching content – and her Reels and IGTV are clearly where she thrives.

-Domonique is passionate about helping women achieve the career goals and attain the life they want.
-We love how seamless, colourful and professional Domonique’s Instagram feed is.
-And once you dig a bit deeper, her thoughtful captions pull you right in.
+Domonique is passionate about helping women achieve their career goals and attain the life they want.
+We love how seamless, colorful, and professional Domonique’s Instagram feed is.
+And once you dig a bit deeper, her thoughtful captions promoting self-awareness pull you right in.

 Moesha isn’t just a life coach – she’s a goal success coach.
 And we love her Instagram!
-Not only is it visually amazing, the content is good!
-She’s recently rebranded and we’re excited to see how she grows over the next year.
+Not only is it visually amazing, but her content is also super engaging!
+She’s constantly reinventing herself and we’re excited to see how she grows in the coming years.

-What to Do after You Press That Follow Button
+What to Do After You Press That Follow Button on Social Media

 Instagram is a social media platform that fosters community and encourages engagement.
 It is a space where authenticity rules the day and connections are made.